How does it feel when someone says, “thank you” to you?

 Determine 3-5 ways you will act out your affirmation throughout the day.

-If you wish to expand your affirmation, here is some supporting wording you may wish to read, write, and recite:
+If you wish to expand your understanding of this affirmation, here is some supporting wording you may wish to read, write, and recite:

 A Simple Daily Affirmation: I Express My Thanks To Others.